knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-11-amazon-beanstalk-and-rails.markdown

 brew install aws-elasticbeanstalk
 ```

-From the terminal, type ```eb init``` to set things started and you will be presented with a series of options.
+From the terminal, type ```eb init``` to get things started and you will be presented with a series of options.
 Choose the most suitable location for your app, then type your application name.
-The I choose Ruby as my language and Ruby 2.2 (Passenger Standalone) for my platform.
+I choose Ruby as my language and Ruby 2.2 (Passenger Standalone) for my platform.
 Finally select yes for SSH setup and create a new keypair by following the instructions and setting a passphrase.

 If this is your first time using Beanstalk you will be asked to enter your Access Key ID and Secret Access Key.
 Follow [this guide](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to see how to do this.
 Note that you can find these details from the root of the terminal by going to ```cd .aws``` and looking in the ```config``` file.
-Your default profile is ```eb-cli``` but you can add others if you work with with other Beanstalk setups that are owned by other people and they have provided you with the keys you need.
+Your default profile is ```eb-cli``` but you can add others if you work with with other Beanstalk setups on various accounts and you have the necessary keys.

 You will notice that you now have a new ```.elasticbeanstalk``` directory that has been automatically added to your ```.gitignore```.